Haivision/srt/docs/packet-filtering-and-fec.md

-If the `getMsgSeq()` function identifies a regular packet, then the packet is inserted into the horizontal and vertical position of the FEC group to which it belongs by applying XOR to the contents and increasing its count (the number of currently processed packets in the FEC group buffer).
+If the `getMsgSeq()` function identifies a regular packet, then the packet is inserted into the horizontal and vertical position of the FEC group to which it belongs by performing the XOR operation with the current contents of the recovery buffer and increasing the packets' count (the number of currently processed packets in the FEC group buffer).
 Note that at the receiver there is only one buffer for an FEC group.
-There's a counter that is incremented for each packet that has been XORed into that group, including the FEC control packet (this is marked by a separate flag).
+There's a counter that is incremented for each packet that has been performed the XOR operation on into that group's recovery buffer.
+This operation is done as well on the FEC control packet, although this is marked by a separate flag.

 The FEC control packet is inserted into the group to which it is destined (its sequence number is the last sequence in the group).
-Once you have a state where the group buffer contains the XOR of the FEC control packet and N-1 data packets (with N being the size of the group), the group is rebuild-ready, and the contents of a missing packet can be rebuilt from the FEC group buffer contents.
+Once you have a state where the group buffer contains the result of the XOR operation of the FEC control packet and N-1 data packets from this group (with N being the size of the group), the group is rebuild-ready, and the contents of a missing packet can be rebuilt from the FEC group buffer contents.

-The sequence number of the missing packet is determined by examining the bit flags in the group data that are set to true when a packet is received.
+Every incoming packet that is applied into the group also marks the reception bit flag for its sequence number.
+The sequence number of the missing packet is therefore determined by examining this flag for all these sequence number to find out which one is missing.
 The packet is then rebuilt by:

 * setting default values in the header (socket ID for the connection, message number 1)